 The Psycho-Educational groups meet once weekly and here patients gain in-depth insight into their disease and the best treatment pathways available.
 The Process groups meet twice weekly and are based on the Mutual Aid Model.
 The Mutual Aid Model is an alliance of individuals working on common problems and goals to create helping relationships.
 These sessions are a vital ingredient to the recovery process.
 Finally, the private sessions are used to augment the work done in the group model.

 iRecovery welcomes patients who are part of a Methadone, Suboxone or Vivitrol maintenance program.
 We view medication assisted therapy as a very effective tool in achieving sobriety. iRecovery facilities have established relationships with the major methadone clinics in Connecticut and use innovative techniques and delivery methods to best serve our residents and their needs.

 On leaving our Program, clients would be equipped with the knowledge, experience and community support systems to continue the iRecovery process.
 This lessens the likelihood of relapse or re-hospitalization.
 We ask prospective participants in our Program to be open to the idea of a life of abstinence from alcohol and the illicit use of chemicals.
 We make this request while being fully aware of the ambiguous feeling towards such a lifestyle change that is inherent with those who suffer from Substance Use Disorders.

 One of only two HIV programs recognized as specialized programs by the State of Connecticut

-A signature iCare program designed to treat active addiction and teach sober recovery skills
+A signature iCare program designed to treat substance use disorder and teach sober recovery skills

 Behavioral Health Services and Program in a Secured Unit